just-hms/jim/README.md

 	will launch the specified command.

-- Another use-case is to launch a command with the `--watch` utility that will time the execution of the command and will let you see it using the `--show` utility.
+- Another use-case is to launch a command with the `--watch` utility that will time its execution and will let you see it using the `--show` utility.

 	```
 	jim --watch command